ygorcosta/wedeploy.com/ui/src/pages/docs/hosting/getting-started.md

 ## Running locally

-WeDeploy™ provides a way to run your project locally using a sandbox system.
+WeDeploy provides a way to run your project locally using a sandbox system.

 <ol>